sergiocollado/potpourri/aws_notes.md

 these identites are matched with identities policies

+there two types of policies: identity policies and resources policies.

 policies are defined by three mandatory elements
-- effect: specifies if the effect results in an allow, or and explicit deny
+- effect: specifies if the effect results in an "Allow", or and explicit "Deny" or and implicit deny in case nothing is explicitly defined.
 - action: specifies the speciffic activities that are allowed or denied (each service have different actions -consult documentation)
 - resource: speficies the object or objects that the policy refers to.
 It is spefied with the ARN